farcasterxyz/docs/docs/auth-kit/hooks/use-sign-in.md

 Hook for signing in a user.
 Connects to the relay server, generates a sign in link to present to the user, and polls the relay server for the user's Farcaster wallet signature.

-If you want to build your own sign in component with custom UI, use the `useSignIn` hook.
+If you want to build your own sign in component with a custom UI, use the `useSignIn` hook.

 ```tsx
 import { useSignIn, QRCode } from '@farcaster/auth-kit';